onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "The human mind is a story processor, not a logic processor." - [Jonathan Haidt](https://www.goodreads.com/quotes/1023735-the-human-mind-is-a-story-processor-not-a-logic)

 > "The world of human aspiration is largely fictitious and if we do not understand this we understand nothing about man." - [Ernest Becker](https://www.goodreads.com/quotes/1175284-the-world-of-human-aspiration-is-largely-fictitious-and-if)

+> "A great story is organic—not a machine but a living body that develops." - [John Truby]() Truby, J. The Anatomy of Story: 22 Steps to Becoming a Master Storyteller, 1st ed.; Faber and Faber: New York, NY, USA, 2008; 445p.